-With reference to results obtained at continual or semestral assessment, students who did not perform well will be supported with remediation class where they will be coached in a small group setting.
-This will enable the teachers to do targeted teaching.
-Teachers teaching these classes will adjust the pace of the lesson according to the profile of the students.

-During remediation class, there will be re-teaching of the concepts that they have learnt in class.
-Additional written work will also be provided to give enough opportunity for the students to practice and learn from their mistakes.
-In addition, students are expected to have additional revision time at home to ensure retention of important concepts that have been taught in class.
+In addition, students who did not perform well might be called for remediation class where they will be coached in a small-group setting.
+This will enable the teachers to do a more targeted teaching.
+Additional written work will be provided to give enough opportunity for the students to practice and learn from their mistakes.
+Students are also expected to have additional revision time at home to ensure retention of important concepts that have been taught in class.